WATonomous/wato_monorepo/docs/setup.md

 - Host Machine: The machine that you will be developing on.
 We recommend you use our WATonomous servers.
 The host and local machine can be the same.

 ## Prerequisites
 These are just some general prereqs to setup our monorepo.
 It's better that you follow our Server Onboarding first and enter our server.
 After that, no need to worry about these prereqs.
-You can clone the monorepo and get going!.
+You can clone the monorepo and get going!

 1. **UW VPN:** You are either on-campus connected to Eduroam or you have the [UW VPN](https://uwaterloo.ca/information-systems-technology/services/virtual-private-network-vpn) installed on your local machine. **You only need the VPN to use GUI tools (e.g. Carla).**
 2. **Github SSH keys:** You have a [github ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).